rigetti/pyquil/docs/source/noise.rst

 Noisy Gates on the Rigetti QVM
 ------------------------------

-As of today, users of our Forest SDK can annotate their QUIL programs by certain pragma statements that inform the QVM that a particular gate on specific target qubits should be replaced by an imperfect realization given by a Kraus map.
+As of today, users of our Forest SDK can annotate their Quil programs by certain pragma statements that inform the QVM that a particular gate on specific target qubits should be replaced by an imperfect realization given by a Kraus map.

 The QVM propagates **pure states** --- so how does it simulate noisy gates?
-It does so by yielding the correct outcomes **in the average over many executions of the QUIL program**: When the noisy version of a gate should be applied the QVM makes a random choice which Kraus operator is applied to the current state with a probability that ensures that the average over many executions is equivalent to the Kraus map.
+It does so by yielding the correct outcomes **in the average over many executions of the Quil program**: When the noisy version of a gate should be applied the QVM makes a random choice which Kraus operator is applied to the current state with a probability that ensures that the average over many executions is equivalent to the Kraus map.
 In